 - D.1 Yes.
-Grading is broken into several components and provides opportunity for a variety of course activities. - D.2 Yes.
+Grading is broken into several components and provides opportunity for a variety of course activities.
+The Reviewer applauds this variety and balance in grading. - D.2 Yes.
 This is somewhat implied.
 The assessments and activities appear to align with stated course-level objectives.
-This can be strengthened through describing this alignment/crosswalk. - D.3 Yes, all found in the course syllabus however the direct relationship of how participation affects the grade is unclear. - D.4 Yes
+This can be strengthened through describing this alignment/crosswalk. - D.3 Yes.
+Significant evidence was provided to support the evaluation of student work.
+This was very well developed. - D.4 Yes.
+This Reviewer found sequenced and varied grading strategies, including assignments and self-directed activities.
+This Reviewer encourages this variety.